 Let’s consider the first case.
 The last commit in the remote repository is A. We grab this code and start working.
 We’ve created a new feature, made our own commit B, but it’s still only local, we haven’t done a push yet.
 Our linear story goes something like this: A — B. It turns out, however, that this feature is redundant (or wrong) and we don’t want to have it.
 We can easily edit and remove this last commit with the git reset command operation.
 We also have to choose the flag (soft, mixed, hard), which determines whether the changes will be saved in our working directory or not.
 Done!

-Tought, you need to know that such an operation has serious consequences.
+Though, you need to know that such an operation can lead to data loss when using certain reset modes.
 Above, in the following example, we have considered the case where the latest commit B was only on our local repository.
 In such a situation there is no problem and we can safely perform this operation.

 Get free trial

 But what if we wanted to reset a git commit that already exists in the remote shared repository?
 Well, this is where it gets a little wild.
 Git will allow us to do that, why not, but we should avoid such an operation ourselves.
-I’ve already mentioned that the history in Git is linear and that each specified commit has a parent.
-This is important because when we ‘break’ such a sequence and the git log is not consistent, we will not be able to synchronize with an external repository.
-We’ll get an error when trying to push because Git doesn’t allow such tampering with history.
+This is important because when we ‘break’ such a sequence and the git log is not consistent, the push will be rejected unless we explicitly force it.
+We’ll get an error when trying to push because Git blocks non-fast-forward pushes by default.

 How to undo a commit in git

-There may come a time when you will need to undo something – for instance, undo local commit, undo git restore, or undo changes in git.
+There may come a time when you will need to undo something – for instance, undo local commit, restore files to a previous state, or undo changes in git.
 There are a few basic tools (and rules too), but keep in mind that some of these operations can not be undone later.
 To be more specific, we are getting into a dangerous area where you may end up with some lost data and work, so… be careful.
 Now, let’s go back to the main topic and find the answer to how to undo changes in git.

 Visual learner?
 Then, don’t read but watch our GitProtect Academy video to find out how to undo a commit in git (Psst, don’t forget to subscribe!)